What is probate?

 I have decided to sell a property I own which I have leased to someone else.
 I can just cancel the lease, tell my tenants to leave and sell the property, right?

 Landlords and tenants may also enter into month-to-month tenancies.
 Normally, month-to-month tenancies accidentally occur when a lease for a specified period of time expires, and no new lease is executed.
 Of course, landlords and tenants can also agree to enter into a month-to-month lease.
-Unless the parties agree to different terms, then normally either party to a month-to-month tenancy can terminate a month-to-month lease by giving the other party notice in writing.
-The time of the notice must be at least as long as the interval between the time rent is due or three months, whichever is less.
-If a tenant neglects or refuses to pay rent due on a tenancy at will, the landlord may terminate the tenancy by giving the tenant 14 days’ notice to quit in writing.
+Unless the parties agree to different terms, then normally either party to a month-to-month tenancy can terminate a month-to-month lease by giving written notice to the other party.

 I have requested that my landlord perform certain repairs in my rental home.
 So far, the landlord has not performed the repairs I have requested.
 Can I simply withhold my rent from the landlord until the repairs I have requested are performed?

 No, you cannot simply withhold rent from your landlord.
 In most cases, you can commence a rent abatement action after providing your landlord with appropriate notice that you are escrowing rent with the appropriate Court due to the landlord’s failure to perform repairs.
 If you fail to give your landlord the notice required by Minnesota Statutes, or if you simply withhold rent without commencing an appropriate lawsuit, your landlord may evict you by commencing an eviction lawsuit.

 If I win a money judgment against a party, don’t the Courts force the other party to pay me the amount I won in Court?